 Tourism is nearly an $13.1 billion a year industry in Kentucky and has earned recognition at the cabinet level.
 The arts are an essential part of quality life in the Commonwealth and a major component in everything we do including educating our children.
 Heritage preserves our traditions and tells our life stories.
 It includes the history, heritage and humanities groups that this cabinet represents.
 Kentucky places a high value on tourism, arts and heritage.

-The Cabinet includes the following agencies: the Department of Travel, Department of Parks, the Office of Adventure Tourism, Department of Fish and Wildlife Resources, Kentucky Historical Society, Humanities Council, State Fair Board, Kentucky Sports Authority, Heritage Council, Kentucky Center for the Performing Arts, Frankfort Convention Complex, Governor’s School for the Arts, Kentucky Artisans Center in Berea, Kentucky Arts Council, Kentucky Horse Park, the Kentucky Film Office and the Office of Creative Services.
+The Cabinet includes the following agencies: the Department of Tourism, Department of Parks, the Office of Adventure Tourism, Department of Fish and Wildlife Resources, Kentucky Historical Society, Humanities Council, State Fair Board, Heritage Council, Center for African American Heritage, Kentucky Center for the Performing Arts, Governor’s School for the Arts, Kentucky Artisans Center in Berea, Kentucky Arts Council, Kentucky Horse Park, and the Kentucky Film Office.

 The Cabinet also has the Office of Research and Administration, whose primary mission is to provide up-to-date statistical analysis of tourism trends in order to facilitate a successful tourism marketing campaign.
 Certec, Inc. provides a county and state level tourism expenditures report, which tracks the economic impact of travel throughout Kentucky.
 Smith Travel Research provides monthly lodging data, including hotel occupancy and revenue, by region and on a statewide level.
 The office also retains professional membership in the U.S. Travel Association and Travel and Tourism Research Association, both of which provide national statistical data related to tourism.
 This information is distributed through electronic newsletters so that attractions and tourism offices across Kentucky can target their marketing and promotional campaigns.